bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 ### the Original Trilogy

 Although the timeline is somewhat out of order, the iconic starship that kicked off George Lucas's STAR WARS (Episode IV: A New Hope) is as follows:

+The opening of "Star Wars Episode V: The Empire Strikes Back" is the Battle of Hoth (the Echo Base evacuation).
+Princess Leia explains that the Rebel Alliance used the V-150 Planet Defender ion cannons installed at Echo Base to temporarily disable the Galactic Empire's Imperial-class Star Destroyers.
+The overconfidence against the weak Rebel forces led to the loss of the Death Star and key officers, and the Rebels were scattered when the Empire launched a full-scale offensive.

 #### Episode IV: Star Wars: Episode IV - A New Hope
 Episode IV is the historic first installment in the Star Wars series.
 It tells the story of Luke Skywalker, who, through a twist of fate, blossoms into a Jedi, and together with companions drawn to him by destiny, destroys the Empire's weapons of mass destruction.
 The fate that pulled the strings behind the scenes will be revealed in subsequent stories.
-#### Episode V: Star Wars: Episode V - The Empire Strikes Back
-Episode 5 tells the story of Luke learning about his true family, a story he hadn't been told in detail.
-He learns about his parents and siblings, and the beginnings of his sisterly love are also depicted.

-The opening of "Star Wars Episode V: The Empire Strikes Back" is the Battle of Hoth (the Echo Base evacuation).
-Princess Leia explains that the Rebel Alliance used the V-150 Planet Defender ion cannons installed at Echo Base to temporarily disable the Galactic Empire's Imperial-class Star Destroyers.
-The overconfidence against the weak Rebel forces led to the loss of the Death Star and key officers, and the Rebels were scattered when the Empire launched a full-scale offensive.
-#### Episode VI: Star Wars: Episode VI - Return of the Jedi
-Episode VI tells the story of Luke overcoming a brutal reality to fight the Empire for his family and friends.
-Watched over by legendary Jedi, he destroys the Empire and restores the world to the Rebel Republic, even saving his own father.

-##### Imperial Imperial-class Star Destroyer Devastator
+##### Imperial Imperial-class Star Destroyer "Devastator"

 The colossal battleship that graced the opening scene.
 The flagship of the 501st Legion, directly under Supreme Commander Darth Vader, it measured 1600 meters in length.
 The Devastator was one of the last and most advanced Imperial I-class battleships, boasting cutting-edge improvements to its special weapons systems, giving it performance equal to, or even exceeding, that of other battleships of the time (Imperial II-class).
 Equipped with 60 turbolaser cannons and tractor beam generators, it carried tens of thousands of assault stormtroopers and numerous TIE fighters.
 It demonstrated incredible power in planetary conquest and maintaining order.